Code-Institute-Submissions/acies-noctis_ms1/README-AN.md

     * **Testing User Stories Scenarios**

         * As a fan of electronic music I want to listen to newly released music.
             - click Music link in navbar
             - Once in Music section hit play on integrated player from Sound Cloud

         * As a fan of electronic music I want to find out where I can see artist perform live.
             - click Tour link in navbar
-                - once in Tour section, I see that there are dates and option to buy tickets -link to buy tickets works
+            - once in Tour section, I see that there are dates and option to buy tickets
+            - link to buy tickets works

         * As a fan of electronic music I want to buy/download music and support the artist.
             - in navbar I click  Soundcloud/Bandcamp links/icons
             - links woring, I am redirected to said pages. (**NOTICE** only links to Soundcloud and Facebook redirect you to artist's profile, rest of the links will be updated later on when respective pages are created)

         * As record label owner I want to contact artist for colaboration/publishing deals.
             - In navbar I can find links to artist's social networks
             - links are working
             - In footer I can find email contact
             - link is working

         * As venue owner I want to contact artist for live performance.
             - In navbar I can find links to artist's social networks
             - links are working
             - In footer I can find email contact
             - link is working

         * As fan of electronic music I want to visit artist's Soundcloud/Bancamp page to listen to more of his music.
             - in navbar I click  Soundcloud/Bandcamp links/icons
             - links woring, I am redirected to said pages. (**NOTICE** only links to Soundcloud and Facebook redirect you to artist's profile, rest of the links will be updated later on when respective pages are created)

         * As a fan I want to visit artist's social media to see what is he like in private life.
-                - in navbar I can find links to social media profiles -links are working
+            - in navbar I can find links to social media profiles
+            - links are working

 ## Deployment

  **[GitHub](https://github.com/)** - is used to host code and files for this project.
 Project has only one branch(master).
 Deployed version is most current version of repository.

  * **GitHub pages** was used to deploy this site.
+    - Go to repository master branch.
+    - Press Settings button on right.
+    - Scroll down to Github Pages section.
+    - Choose Master branch and link to hosted site should apear on top of the section.

  **How to run this project locally**
 - **To clone this project from GitHub:**